Samsung Galaxy S23 FE

 No 3.5mm Jack

-As said before, no headphone jack is a sore point for audiophiles, who claim the best possible sound quality with a wired connection.
-That said, Bluetooth standards support excellent wireless audio options like Samsung Galaxy Buds and other Bluetooth headphones based on aptX and LDAC codec support.
+Like was said earlier, no headphone jack is kind of a sore point for audiophiles , who insist on the best possible sound quality when they use a wired setup.
+Still, Bluetooth standards are pretty capable of, like, excellent wireless audio options, such as the Samsung Galaxy Buds and other Bluetooth headphones that work because aptX and LDAC codec support is there and not just theory.

 Google Pixel 7